ui-router/angular-hybrid/README.md

 #### Create a root Angular NgModule

-- Import the `BrowserModule`, `UpgradeModule`, and the `UIRouterUpgradeModule`.
+- Import the `BrowserModule`, `UpgradeModule`, and a `UIRouterUpgradeModule.forChild()` module.

-- Any AngularJS services you want to expose to Angular should have a `providers` entry.
+- Add `providers` entry for any AngularJS services you want to expose to Angular.

-- The module should have a no-op `ngDoBootstrap` method.
+- The module should have a `ngDoBootstrap` method which calls the `UpgradeModule`'s `bootstrap` method.

 ```js
 export function getDialogService($injector) {